reframe-hpc/reframe/docs/manpage.rst

    - ``all``: Tests will run on all the nodes of their respective valid partitions regardless of the node state.
    - ``avail``: Tests will run on all the nodes of their respective valid partitions that are available for running jobs.
      Note that if a node is currently allocated to another job it is still considered as "available."
+     Also, for ReFrame partitions using the Slurm backends, if this option is used on a reservation with the ``MAINT`` flag set, then nodes in ``MAINTENANCE`` state will also be considered as available.
    - ``NODESTATE``: Tests will run on all the nodes of their respective valid partitions that are exclusively in state ``NODESTATE``.
      If ``NODESTATE`` is not specified, ``idle`` is assumed.
    - ``NODESTATE*``: Tests will run on all the nodes of their respective valid partitions that are at least in state ``NODESTATE``.